bia38/bia38/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning statistics,economics and data science
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 You cab reach out to me through email: Biasow38@gmail.com
+- 📫 You can reach out to me through email: Biasow38@gmail.com

 <!---
 bia38/bia38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.